-Landlords can rent their properties through our private rented scheme.
+We want to make it as easy as possible for landlords to work with us.
+As a landlord, you can rent your properties through our private rented scheme.
 The scheme introduces individuals and families in need of housing to local landlords.

-- A free tenant finder service - no commission to pay
+- Free tenant finder service - no commission to pay.

-- A personalised service to you which includes regular visits to your property
+- Personalised service to you which includes regular visits to your property.

 We will only consider a property with an overseas landlord if suitable management arrangements have been made and written confirmation of authority to act on behalf of the landlord is provided.

 As a minimum standard your property should have:

 - a Gas Safe safety certificate